capr/multigit/README.md

 Just like git, mgit scans the current directory and its parents for a `.mgit` dir, and if found, it sets the current directory to that directory, and everything else happens from there.
+If you want to use git from a subdirectory, do it from a subshell.

 ## Where is multigit used?